tristanpendergrass/idle-game/README.md

 ## Version 0.4
 - [x] Attempt to address perf
+- [ ] Redesign activity quick view with a focus on clarity over form
 - [ ] Award spell resource on activity completion
 - [ ] Consume spell resource when assigned on slot
 - [ ] Feature: Changelog